The current study consists of:

 To say thank you for taking part, we will send you (by email) a £10 Love2reward flexecode voucher, which can be used at a wide range of websites (Amazon, iTunes, Lovefilm, etc.).
 You must provide your email in the questionnaire to receive the voucher.

 You and your twins will also be entered into a prize draw to win a pair of iPad Minis (5 families will win these).

-The rewards are available once the whole family completes the questionnaires and games by the end of January 2020: at this time all families who have completed all of the questionnaires and games will receive the £10 voucher and be entered into the prize draw.
+The rewards are available once the whole family completes the questionnaires and games.
+All families who have completed all of the questionnaires and games will receive the £10 voucher and be entered into the prize draw.